||Eagle Management and Monitoring Information

 The Bald Eagle is no longer on the Endangered Species List, but it is protected by the Bald and Golden Eagle Protection Act (Eagle Act) and the Migratory Bird Treaty Act (MBTA.)
 When the Bald Eagle was delisted, the Service proposed regulations to create a permit program to authorize limited take of Bald Eagles and Golden Eagles where take is associated with otherwise lawful activities.
-The U.S. Fish and Wildlife Service published (in the Federal Register on September 11, 2009) a final rule on two new permit regulations that allow for the take of eagles and eagle nests under the Eagle Act.
+The U.S. Fish and Wildlife Service remains committed to the conservation of both the Golden Eagle and Bald Eagle populations.

 Regulations Finalized for Revised Interior Eagle Permit Rule